boyney123/awesome-eventbridge/README.md

 - [Event-Driven Architecture at PostNL Scale](https://www.youtube.com/watch?v=nyoMF1AEI7g).
 Luc van Donkersgoed gives us some great insight into how to scale EventBridge with some interesting patterns like Authenticating producers/consumers, getting around EventBridge payload limits, EventBridge Metrics and much more...

+- [The Art of Microservices Communication with AWS EventBridge](https://www.youtube.com/watch?v=0gPZx9ex9gY&t=2287s).
+Sheen Brisals gives another amazing talk on EventBridge and various different patterns we can explore.
+A great watch with many learnings to take away from it.

 ## Written resources

 - [EventBridge Storming](https://medium.com/serverless-transformation/eventbridge-storming-how-to-build-state-of-the-art-event-driven-serverless-architectures-e07270d4dee) and [Finding a Loosely Coupled Utopia with Event-Driven Serverless](https://medium.com/serverless-transformation/service-ports-finding-a-loosely-coupled-utopia-with-event-driven-serverless-6964aacd1487).
 Ben Ellerby gives us a fantastic piece about EventBridge and [EventStorming](https://www.eventstorming.com/).
 Talking about DDD, Bounded Context and much more.